egoroffse/provideniya-bay/README.md

 ## Installation

-### Please follow ALL steps in this README if you encounter any issues with installation before seeking support.

 Open the zip that you downloaded from one of the links above, and drag the egoroffse-provideniya folder inside the zip into your Community folder.